 MOD

-5.480 Additional allocation: in Argentina, Brazil, Chile, Cuba, El Salvador, Ecuador, Guatemala, Honduras, Paraguay, the overseas countries and territories within the Kingdom of the Netherlands in Region 2, Peru and Uruguay, the frequency band 10-10.45 GHz is also allocated to the fixed and mobile services on a primary basis.
-In Colombia, Costa Rica, Mexico and Venezuela, the frequency band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
-(WRC-19)
+5.480 Additional allocation: in Argentina, Brazil, Chile, Colombia, Costa Rica, Cuba, El Salvador, Ecuador, Guatemala, Honduras, Mexico, Paraguay, the overseas countries and territories within the Kingdom of the Netherlands in Region 2, Peru, Uruguay and Venezuela, the frequency band 10-10.45 GHz is also allocated to the fixed service on a primary basis..
+(WRC-23)

 MOD

-5.481 Additional allocation: in Algeria, Germany, Angola, Brazil, China, Côte d’Ivoire, Egypt, El Salvador, Ecuador, Spain, Guatemala, Hungary, Japan, Kenya, Morocco, Nigeria, Oman, Uzbekistan, Pakistan, Paraguay, Peru, the Dem.
-People’s Rep. of Korea, Romania, Tunisia and Uruguay, the frequency band 10.45-10.5 GHz is also allocated to the fixed and mobile services on a primary basis.
-In Costa Rica, the frequency band 10.45-10.5 GHz is also allocated to the fixed service on a primary basis.
-(WRC-19)
+5.481 Additional allocation: in Algeria, Germany, Angola, China, Côte d’Ivoire, Egypt, Spain, Hungary, Japan, Kenya, Morocco, Nigeria, Oman, Uzbekistan, Pakistan, the Dem.
+People’s Rep. of Korea, Romania and Tunisia, the frequency band 10.45-10.5 GHz is also allocated to the fixed and mobile services on a primary basis.
+In Brazil, Costa Rica, El Salvador, Ecuador, Guatemala, Paraguay, Peru and Uruguay, the frequency band 10.45-10.5 GHz is also allocated to the fixed service on a primary basis.
+(WRC-23)

 ADD